magenta/magenta/magenta/models/gansynth/README.md

 # GANSynth

 GANSynth is an algorithm for synthesizing audio with generative adversarial networks.
 The details can be found in the [ICLR 2019 Paper](https://openreview.net/forum?id=H1xQVn09FX).
-It achieves better audio quality than a standard WaveNet baselines on the [NSynth Dataset](https://magenta.tensorflow.org/datasets/nsynth), and synthesizes audio tens of thousands of times faster.
+It achieves better audio quality than a standard WaveNet baselines on the [NSynth Dataset](https://magenta.tensorflow.org/datasets/nsynth), and synthesizes audio thousands of times faster.

 ## Generation